alttester/AltTester-Unity-SDK/docs/pages/commands.md

 ```

-###  SwipeAndWait
+####  SwipeAndWait

-Simulate a swipe action in your game.
+Simulates a swipe action in your game.
 This command waist for the action to finish.
 If you don't want to wait until the action to finish use [Swipe](#swipe)

 ***Parameters***